How To DIY Busy Boards

 What Can You Use To Attach To A Busy Board?

-I knew I wanted to have some items that teach skills they will need for getting dressed themselves; for this skill I’m adding a zipper, paracord bracelets for opening/closing clips, velcro, and shoe tying.
+I knew I wanted to have some items that teach skills they will need for getting dressed themselves; for this skill, I’m adding a zipper, paracord bracelets for opening/closing clips, velcro, and shoe tying.

 Dollar Tree had so many textured items to use.
 I found some fuzzy circle clips, a sequined sleeve for a coffee cup, a magnet, and some pretty ribbon.

 I grabbed a few wooden items…I actually didn’t know what I was going to do with them but got them anyway.
-Some of my projects are free form and I start by going in one direction and end up going in a complete opposite way!
+Some of my projects are free form and I start by going in one direction and end up going in a completely opposite way!

 I bought a couple of door locks and a light switch at Walmart.
 I rifled through my tool box and found a few more interesting things.